ariakit/ariakit/CONTRIBUTING.md

 Some other components have sub components and containers.
 You should understand the requirements of the component you're creating so you can find a similar one to use as a base.

 Don't forget to use `yarn dev` while working on the component and, in the end, `yarn website` to ensure that it's displaying correctly on the website.

+Also don't forget to check our [typing guidelines](./TYPING_GUIDELINES.md), which will guide you through the practices that we have adopted.

 ### Working on website